tcltk/tcl/doc/markdown/registry.md

 : Returns the data associated with the value *valueName* under the key *keyName*.
 If either the key or the value does not exist, then an error is generated.
 For more details on the format of the returned data, see **SUPPORTED TYPES**, below.

 [registry]{.cmd} [keys]{.sub} [keyName]{.arg} [pattern]{.optarg}
 : If *pattern* is not specified, returns a list of names of all the subkeys of *keyName*.
 If *pattern* is specified, only those names matching *pattern* are returned.
-Matching is determined using the same rules as for **string match**.
+Matching is determined using the same rules as for [string match][string].
 If the specified *keyName* does not exist, then an error is generated.

 [registry]{.cmd} [set]{.sub} [keyName]{.arg} [valueName data]{.optarg}
 : ...see next...